tytydraco/yessleep/out/My_Apartments_Elevator_Has_Been_Acting_Strangely.md

 It was a wasteland.

 The air glistened with a sickly haze that bent light in unnatural ways, warping the horizon like a wave.
 A scorched sky hung overhead, low and oppressive, painted in shades of nuclear dusk—deep amber bleeding into toxic moss.
-The ground was fractured, veined with glowing fissures that pulsed rhythmically, like the earth itself living.
+The ground was fractured, veined with glowing fissures that pulsed rhythmically, like the earth itself was living.
 I had to make a decision.
 After what felt like an eternity, I stepped out, against every instinct I had.

 The elevator didn’t wait.
 It closed behind me and vanished.
 Like it had never been there at all.